top of page

 • Moisture dependence: Leaky pipes, humid basements, or poorly ventilated bathrooms are prime real estate for them.

-• Communication: Believe it or not, they use pheromones to attract each other—making infestations spread.
+• Communication: Believe it or not, they use pheromones to attract each other to make infestations spread.

 Prevention: DIY Tips to Keep Silverfish Away